Satisfactory Academic Progess - Undergraduate

 Reinstatement of Financial Aid Eligibility

-A student whose financial aid eligibility has been terminated for failure to maintain Satisfactory Academic Progress and who is subsequently found to be meeting the SAP standards and who meets all other eligibility requirements shall regain eligibility for federal student aid, but not retroactively.
+A student whose financial aid eligibility has been terminated for failure to maintain Satisfactory Academic Progress and who is subsequently found to be meeting the SAP standards and who meets all other eligibility requirements shall regain eligibility for federal student aid and institutional aid, but not retroactively.